PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/4 Plans.md

 - Describe an odor of *sulfur & freshly cut grass* as a reoccurring symbol for the minions of the LoD.
 - Potential for interrogation scene or discovery of leads/clues pointing to Baelen, the CotSF, or the Fractured Khyber Dragonshard Fragments.

-**Encounter 1:** Boromar Gang Campsite

-- If the party acquires horses and begins their journey, they may have a random encounter.

 **Encounter 2:** Desolated Village